jiajuns/CARND-traffic-sign-classification/writeup_template.md

 I decided to generate additional data as mentioned in data exploration the training dataset is not balance.
 To add more data, I use gaussian blurring and simple blurring to augement traffic sign that has less than 500 image in the training set.

-Here is an example of an original image and an augmented image:
+Here is an example of an gaussian blur image and an simple blur image:

 ![gaussian and simple blur][image2]